Life & Meaning

 How does this compare?

-This picture of life has the advantage of taking the idea of god as a divine being seriously.
-We aren't required to believe that god would set the entire universe into being just so that we could spend our lives on something as implausible and ugly as worshiping him.
+The account proposed has the advantage of taking the idea of god as a divine being seriously.
+We aren't required to believe that god would set the entire universe into being just so that we could spend our lives on something as implausible and unseemly as worshiping him.
 Rather, we are here to further our self-directed evolution through an deepening of our independent understanding of being.
 Not only is it easy to imagine a divine being viewing such a thing as profoundly good, it is easy to imagine us wanting that for ourselves, too.
 In this sense, it unites both the human and the divine.